 Sound is three dimensional.
 We hear sounds from all around us, and from above and below, and we can distinguish their direction reasonably accurately.
 We use several mechanisms to do this, which I will not discuss here.

+The first recordings were mono; just a single speaker was used to reproduce the sound.
 Stereo is a means to spread reproduced sounds along a line between two speakers, and in music recording "5.1 surround" commonly does little more than adding some reverberation behind the listener to make the experience more "enveloping".
 These techniques are inherently limited.

 Ambisonics is a technique for representing the sound present at a single position, giving equal importance to all directions.
 When an ambisonic representation of a sound field is well decoded to a suitable number of speakers (which needs to be "sufficient", but the number is not fixed), it provides a listener at the central point with a sound field similar to that which was recorded, such that as many as possible of the cues used by the ears are present.

 "First-order" ambisonics uses just four channels, which correspond in microphone terms to an omnidirectional microphone and three orthogonal figure-of-eight (bi-directional) microphones placed at the same point.
 "Higher-order" ambisonics uses more channels (9, 16, 25... you get the idea), but the additional channels do not correspond to any easily visualised physical microphone (technically they are "spherical harmonics").
 All you need to know is that more channels, in this usage, is like more pixels in a picture - it corresponds to a more focussed and precise representation of direction in the sound.